DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-05-20-support-for-missing-features.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
   items: [
-    {text: "Get support and guidance"},
+    { text: "Get support and guidance" },
-    {text: "Request a change"},
+    { text: "Request a change" },
-    {text: "Request a change to this course"}
+    { text: "Request a change to this course" }
   ]
 }) }}